 Posted on

-What helps a lot is to give me a deadline of when you want something done.
+What helps a lot is to give me a deadline for when you want something done.
 Having specifics written down of what you want done and a due date helps me out tremendously.
 I really don’t think it’s only people on the autism spectrum who struggle with difficulties understanding expectations.
-There are two sides when you have people communicating these issues including what needs to be done and how it needs to be done.
+There are two sides when you have people communicating these issues, including what needs to be done and how it needs to be done.

 I know that my need for clear, precise communications about expectations can be frustrating.
 However, I don’t think some people take into account how frustrating it is for me to be constantly trying to translate other people’s communication efforts.
 It makes me nervous and anxious talking to other people.
-I always feel like I’m missing something which is often correct.
+I always feel like I’m missing something, which is often correct.
 It makes me want to hide out in my apartment.

 Out-of-Sync Woman